 Logical Phase

 The BCDS architecture employs a layered and modularized approach to implementing the BCDS system architecture.
-The figue below depicts our proposed approach provides a clean separation between the presentation layer, and application services layer, which allows VBA to maximize flexibility and reduce the costs associated with maintaining the BCDS system infrastructure.
+The figure below depicts our proposed approach provides a clean separation between the presentation layer, and application services layer, which allows VBA to maximize flexibility and reduce the costs associated with maintaining the BCDS system infrastructure.

 The functionality provided by the application is accessed via a set of shared business services.
 The SOA architecture connects, mediates and manages messaging between heterogeneous services, legacy systems, and other external interfaces across the enterprise.

 The BCDS Web application makes HTTP/HTTPS calls to modeling engine, reporting engine and services.
 Business logic components executes SQLs to read/write data from database.
-All business logic components communicates with local/API calls.
+All business logic components communicate with local/API calls.
 External partners will send data loads through FTP/SFTP or email, if we need to load more than once.
 BCDS system uploads data to third party systems/locations using common protocol(s).

 Interface Architecture